niklasfi/radioman/README.md

 ### Registering as a systemd service

 There is a sample systemd service file in the `etc` directory.
 You can adapt it to your needs by changing the `User` and `Group` as well as the path to the binary and config in the `ExecStart` setting.
-Once you are don copy it to `etc/systemd/system/feedme-core.service` or create a symlink pointing to your local service file in this location.
+Once you are done, copy it to `etc/systemd/system/feedme-core.service` or create a symlink pointing to your local service file in this location.
+Finally you need to tell systemd to reload its configuration files by executing `sudo systemctl daemon-reload`.

 To start the feedme-core service, call